 Whether you’re being intentional with goals or just working on being your best self, drinking daily matcha fits right into healthy ways to kick off the new year.
-So as my first post of 2018, I'm sharing this ultimate guide to matcha, complete with information from what is matcha, what are the health benefits of matcha, why I drink matcha, how to buy matcha, ways to prepare matcha, and recipes for cooking with matcha.
-My hope is that it inspires you to give matcha a solid try to see how it makes you feel and that you’ll have all the information you need to do so right here in this post.
+So, I'm sharing this ultimate guide to matcha, complete with: what is matcha, the health benefits of matcha, what matcha tastes like, why I drink matcha, how and where to buy matcha, how to choose the best matcha tea, how to make matcha tea, and dozens of matcha recipes.

 What is matcha

-Unlike other green tea that is steeped and brewed, matcha is whole stone-ground powder of green tea leaves.
+Unlike other green tea that you steep and brew, matcha is the stone-ground powder of whole green tea leaves.
 Three weeks before harvest, farmers choose the highest-quality green tea leaves and shade them for slower growth.
-This shading boosts the chlorophyll, giving it the more intense green color than other green teas.
+This shading boosts the chlorophyll, giving it a more intense green color than other green teas.

 The result is a rich earthy tea with vegetal grassy notes, sweet nuttiness, and pleasant bitter undertones.
-In it’s most pure ceremonial form whisked up with hot water, the flavor is more vegetal, but it can be dressed up with honey and milk for a sweeter morning drink.
+In its most pure ceremonial form, whisked up with hot water, the flavor is more vegetal, but it can be dressed up with honey and milk for a sweeter morning drink.

-Disclaimer: I am not a health expert, but in my research and experience of matcha, these are just a few of the health benefits I've learned about matcha that I find interesting and helpful.
+Disclaimer: I am not a health expert, but in my research and experience of matcha, these are just a few of the matcha health benefits I've learned that I find interesting and helpful.
 Please consult your doctor, nutritionist, or other research for more detailed information, especially if pregnant or nursing.

-Why do I drink matcha
+Why I drink daily matcha

 Without missing a beat, she quipped back, "matcha."
 She gets me.